Understanding the Upcoming Drop Deadline at Penn State: It's Okay to Drop a Course!

 Steps to Drop a Class (If You Decide to Go for It)

-Please note that a late drop will be recorded as an “LD” on your transcript.
-While this may seem intimidating, it’s a standard note and doesn’t reflect poorly on your overall performance.
+• A late drop will be recorded as an "LD" on your transcript.
+While this may seem intimidating, it's a standard notation and doesn't reflect poorly on your overall performance.

 Important Things to Consider